Alsace7004/servers-managment-app/README.md

 - **[CUSTUM CSS](https://webreinvent.com/?utm_source=laravel&utm_medium=github&utm_campaign=patreon-sponsors)**
 - **[CUSTUM JS](https://lendio.com)**

-## Contributing
+## Contribution

 Thank you for considering contributing to the Laravel framework!
-The contribution guide can be found in the [Laravel documentation](https://laravel.com/docs/contributions).

 ## Code of Conduct

 In order to ensure that the Laravel community is welcoming to all, please review and abide by the [Code of Conduct](https://laravel.com/docs/contributions#code-of-conduct).

-## Security Vulnerabilities
+## Securité et Vulnerabilité

-If you discover a security vulnerability within Laravel, please send an e-mail to Taylor Otwell via [taylor@laravel.com](mailto:taylor@laravel.com).
-All security vulnerabilities will be promptly addressed.
+If you discover a security vulnerability within this app, please fell free to create another branch and resolve it !!!

 ## License

-The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).
+This App is open-sourced licensed under the [MIT license](https://opensource.org/licenses/MIT).